etdirksen/Kickstarter-Analysis/Written_Report_Template.md

 ### Challenges and Difficulties Encountered
 A challenge that I came across occurred during my analysis of Theater Outcomes by Launch Date.
 When I was creating the pivot table for the data, some of my row labels for the Date Created Conversion included data that did not fit under any of the month filters - I have a (blank) category to filter by which I did not know where it came from, as all of the dates in my data table from the Kickstarter worksheet have values for them.
 Thankfully I was able to just filter them out without affecting my data and analysis any meaningful way.

+I've also found that between some of my classmates, there was a discrepancy between my total number of plays for the Outcomes Based on Goals and their total.
+I was not accounting for 1 play, and I found this out from Dennis Kreger and Jennifer Reyes.
+I went back and found that I had been calculating my Goal filters incorrectly!
+I For example, I used `=COUNTIFS(...">=1000",..."<4999")` instead of `=COUNTIFS(...">=1000",..."<5000")`.
+I was going to the wrong upper limit on all of them.
+This has since been fixed and my total number of plays is correct.

 ## Results

 - What are two conclusions you can draw about the Outcomes based on Launch Date?